Now renamed to Sunshine Coast Public Transport Project (SCPT)

 Since then the following has occured:

-$5m of funding has been provided by the Federal Government reducing SCRC and TMR's committment to $5million each.
+1. $5m of funding has been provided by the Federal Government reducing SCRC and TMR's commitment to $5million each.

-No Memorandum of Understanding between TMR and the SCRC has been signed.
+2. The Memorandum of Understanding between TMR and the SCRC was finally signed in March 2023.

-TMR conducted their own public consultation on their 'Draft Southern Sunshine Coast Public Transport Strategy", in March 2022.
-The results are to be discussed by the Community Reference Group and incorporated into the SCPT Detailed Business Case.
+4. TMR conducted their own public consultation on their 'Draft Southern Sunshine Coast Public Transport Strategy", in March 2022.

-TMR are simultaneously running a $6million study looking at the Camcos Corridor (now called Sunshine Coast Direct Line), Beewah to Maroochydore (B2M), expected to be complete early 2023.
+5. TMR are simultaneously running a $6million study looking at the Camcos Corridor, Beewah to Maroochydore (Sunshine Coast Direct Rail Line), expected to be complete end of 2023.

-MTAG has been advised that the SCPT project is now running well behind the timing the SCRC originally proposed.
-Estimated completion of the Detailed Business Case (orginally mid to late 2022) is now estimated to be in 2024.
+MTAG has been advised that the SCPT project is running well behind the timing the SCRC originally proposed.
+Estimated completion of the Detailed Business Case (orginally mid to late 2022) is now estimated to be mid 2024.
 Implementation timing after that is unknown.

 Shaded area represents potential high-rise development